0n3man/wifi2wifi/README.md

 At this point you could use your phone to access the webserver at https://172.16.33.1/ and configure the wifi internet connectivity.

-### Step 6: Add the flashing light to show progress
+### Step 6: Add a flashing light to show progress
 I connected an led to pins 6 and 8.
-Depending on your led you might need a resister, but mine seems to work just fine.
+Depending on your led you might need a resister, but the one I used seems to work just fine.
 I add the following line to the end of /etc/rc.local just before the exit 0
 ```
 /home/pi/wifi2wifi/net-configs/gpio_status.py > /dev/null&
 ```
 The light will be on solid if the web server is up and running.
 It will flash while the wifi interent service is being conigured.
-Once the box can ping 8.8.8.8 it will stop flashing.
+Once the box can ping 8.8.8.8, meaning you have internet access, the light will stop flashing.

-### Step 5: Add in openvpn
+### Step 5: Add in openvpn connection to access your own content
 You need to generate a openvpn configuration on your openvpn server.
 Then you put the .key and .p12 files in /etc/openvpn/client directory.
 You then place your openvpn configuration file in the /etc/openvpn directory and make sure the name ends with ".conf".
 So my /etc/openvpn/tv_client.conf